fahdoo/sessions-client/requirements/aird-3-memory.md

 ## 3. Key Features and Scope

 ### 3.1 Structured Memory (Relational Database)
-- Store and manage user-specific factual data (e.g., locations, professions, hobbies) in Supabase.
+- Store and manage user-specific memory data extracted from transcripts in Supabase.
-- Implement API endpoints for updating and retrieving user profiles.
+- Implement API endpoints for updating and retrieving user memories.
 - Integrate structured memory retrieval into the AI interviewer's conversation flow.
+- Provide an admin endpoint to generate memories for existing users.
+- Allow users to manage (view, edit, delete) their stored memories.

 ### 3.2 Unstructured Memory (Vector Database)
 - Implement vector search for storing and retrieving conversation snippets.